xankuroi/TRG_Character_Site/README.md

 <link rel="shortcut icon" href="FAVICON LINK GOES HERE">
 </head>
 <body>
-<iframe frameborder="0" width=100% height=100% src="https://xankuroi.github.io/TRG_Character_Site/WEEKFOLDER/FILENAME.html"></iframe>
+<iframe frameborder="0" width=100% height=100% src="https://shibuyasgame.github.io/characters/WEEKFOLDER/FILENAME.html"></iframe>
 </body>
 ~~~~

 You could actually even embed this into a regular post.
 Just change the 100% in `height=100%` to a pixel height, e.g. `height=1000px`.

-The other way is to just set a redirect to the appropriate page.
-All the pages are hosted on my Github site, and you can find them [here](https://xankuroi.github.io/TRG_Character_Site).
+The other way is to just set a redirect to the correct page.
+All the pages are hosted on this organization's Github site, and you can find them [here](https://shibuyasgame.github.io/characters).

+### Setting up for a New Week
+If there haven't been any code updates, you can just create a copy of the last week's folder and rename it to the proper week.
+Update `numEntities` with the number of players (for the player page) or reapers (for the reaper page).
+The `key` value should be the backend sheet's key.
+You can get it from the sheet's link: `https://docs.google.com/spreadsheets/d/THIS_IS_THE_KEY/edit`.
+Make sure the Publish to Web the entire backend sheet so the site can grab the data.
+After pushing to the master branch, it should show up on the site.

 ## Changelog
+W16 - Some small but important changes to make it easier to transition to the next Week.
 W15 - First usage of character sites.